 Caring for sunflowers

-Very tall varieties may need the support of a garden cane – especially when growing in an exposed position.
+Stake tall varieties with a sturdy cane to prevent wind rock, especially if growing in an exposed position.

-After flowering, leave the faded flower head intact so the birds can feast on the seeds.
-Once they have eaten their fill pull out the entire plant and put it on the compost heap.
+After flowering, leave the faded flowerhead intact so the birds can feast on the seeds.
+Once they have eaten their fill pull out the entire plant and put it on the compost heap, chopping up the thick stem so it will rot down more quickly.

 Find out which sunflower fares best in Monty's giant sunflower trial update: